AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-06-0.md

 - Publishing of Native PDFs and AEM sites stalls and gets queued, when there are errors in the content.
 (26516)
 - When creating a new baseline with a large number of labels, it causes the labels loader to fail and prevents the labels from being fetched.
 (16232)
 - When generating AEM Site pages with titles containing multiple words with spaces, the map title is displayed with hyphens in place of spaces.
 (27903)
+- Generating output using the Native PDF preset results in the metadata property remaining unresolved when included in the document properties.
+(25680)

 ## Review

-- Updating the details of a review task in the Review dashboard does not confirm whether the update was successful or unsuccessful.
-(8051)
+- When resizing the screen for Review UI, the content panel does not get resized and the content (long sentences) gets cropped.
+(25292)

 ## Known Issues

-Adobe has identified the following known issues for the 2025.04.0 release:
+Adobe has identified the following known issues for the 2025.06.0 release:

 - The reference count in the Baseline UI does not update upon editing the Baseline.
 It only updates when the changes are saved.
 (28015)
 - When multiple tabs are open in the Editor, performing an **Undo** operation in the **Source** view of a file reverts the last edit but also switches to the previously opened tab.
 (27891)